10 Communication Exercises to Strengthen Your Relationship

 • End with one thing you appreciate about your partner or need from them.

 Why it works: This exercise keeps couples connected and prevents emotional distance by fostering consistent communication.
+Daily check-ins also help foster a deeper connection by encouraging partners to share and understand each other's emotions and needs.

 5. The 5-Minute Rule for Conflict Resolution